ID 99015286 © Katerynakon | Dreamstime.com

 Many with Thyroid Symptoms Don’t Receive Adequate Diagnosis and Treatment

 The study raises important issues about thyroid disease—issues that healthcare practitioners specializing in natural and integrative medicine have already been addressing for some time but that the conventional medical community has not: many people are told their thyroid function is normal and are not offered treatment, even though they are suffering from thyroid-related symptoms due to autoimmune thyroid disease.
 Not only that, but many patients who are being treated for hypothyroidism are still suffering from symptoms, even though their thyroid hormone levels are “normal” with treatment.

-Both of these scenarios (not being offered treatment or receiving inadequate treatment) ends up leaving too many people suffering from chronic fatigue and other hypothyroid symptoms.
-The fact is, anyone with abnormally high anti-thyroid antibody levels and suffering from hypothyroid symptoms may need treatment with thyroid hormone whether they have abnormal thyroid function based on the standard test—TSH—or not.
+Both of these scenarios (not being offered treatment or receiving inadequate treatment) leave too many people suffering from chronic fatigue and other hypothyroid symptoms.
+The fact is, anyone with abnormally high anti-thyroid antibody levels and suffering from hypothyroid symptoms may need treatment with thyroid hormone—whether they have abnormal thyroid function based on the standard test—TSH—or not.
 For some individuals, standard hypothyroidism treatments will help.
 But for others, additional therapies may be necessary to treat the autoimmune disorder itself.

 Natural Treatment of Hypothyroidism and Autoimmune Thyroid Disease (Hashimoto’s)

 Autoimmune conditions, including Hashimoto’s, often require more comprehensive treatment incorporating diet and lifestyle changes and supplementation with thyroid-supportive nutrients and herbs.

 Natural therapies to support the body’s detoxification and anti-inflammatory pathways may also be utilized and help decrease symptoms related to autoimmune thyroid disease.
 Learn how to find a thyroid doctor here.